 Wixon, Inc., with headquarters in St. Francis, Wis., bills itself as “a 100-year-old company with the innovative drive of a start-up.

 KiMs is one of Scandinavia’s leading producers of crisps, nuts and snack foods.
 The company continually strives for improvements in efficiency, and to this end has adopted the Japanese-inspired approach of ‘lean production’, a manufacturing philosophy that considers the expenditure of resources on anything other than increasing value for the customer to be wasteful and therefore a target for elimination.

 In the food industry, it is important to consider that sterilization isn’t a “one size fits all” type of formula.
-Only few products are packed in a completely sterilized manner.
-Karl Angele, Managing Director of Hermann WALDNER states: “It does not make sense to use a sledge-hammer to crack a nut”.
-Certain product sensitive foods like food for babies, UHT (ultra high temperature pasteurization), require the utmost sterilization.
+Certain product-sensitive foods, such as baby food, require the utmost sterilization.

 Here is what you need to know: the global packaging market is sustaining growth.
 According to Smithers Pira, the 2015 global packaging market was valued at about $400 billion.
 Growth underlines a shift in balance toward emerging markets, such as BRIC.
 North America showed a moderate increase from the prior year and is valued at $108 billion.
 Food packaging is the largest segment, accounting for 51 percent of the total market value.
 Beverage packaging accounts for 18 percent, followed by 6 percent for pharmaceutical.